danielecook/upvote.pub/README.md

 The site was [featured on HackerNews](https://news.ycombinator.com/item?id=16273171) and drew mixed criticims.
 There are some subreddits which provide similar functionality.
 I have open-sourced this project.

-If you are interested in restarting the project or forking / modifying please let me know!
+If you are interested in restarting this project or forking / modifying please let me know!

 # Screenshots